 Proponents of many diets say they are extremely effective and require no effort at all.
 Unless they have been proven to be so in scientific studies, it is not possible to know how effective they really are.

-The number of calories per day you should consume in order to lose weight depends on several factors, including your sex, how much you want to lose, how quickly you want to lose it and your age.
+The number of calories per day you should consume to lose weight depends on several factors, including your sex, how much you want to lose, how quickly you want to lose it, and your age.

 Daily recommended calorie consumption for males:

 - Sedentary: 2,000-2200